Sexual Ethics in Islam and in the Western World: Love and Chastity

 There are two possible types of love: One in the form of a state of passion and fervor, which as a result of the far away reach of the beloved and the extraordinary excitement of the soul and the concentration of intellectual powers in a single point on the one hand, and the rule of chastity and piety to the soul of the lover on the other.
 This kind of love creates wonderful changes in the spirit, perhaps creates genius, and, of course, separation are the main conditions for the emergence of such a state, and join the beloved is its burial ground, at least joining prevents it from reaching its peak of intensity and creating the wonderful changes that philosophers want.
 Such loves are more internal, that is, the external subject is an excuse for the spirit to boil from within.

 Another type of love is the love, tenderness, purity and intimacy that arise between couples over time as a result of constant socializing and sharing in the hardships and weaknesses and joys and sorrows of life and the adaptation of their spirits to each other.
 If the community is pure and undefiled, and the pleasures of the couple are assigned to each other as required by the principles of chastity and piety, even in old age when lust is silent and unable to bind the couple together, that sincere affection will joins them together.

 The first type is in fact the flight, action and attraction of the two divergent souls, and the second type is the unity and oneness of the two companion spirits.
 Both of these only go and flourish in communities ruled by chastity and piety.
 Sexual or quasi-sexual environments are not able to create so-called poetic and romantic love, nor can create such purity and intimacy between couples that was mentioned.

 Translations

-The book "Sexual Ethics in Islam and in the Western World" originally published in Persian.
+The book Sexual Ethics in Islam and in the Western World was originally published in Persian.
 It has been translated into English, Spanish, Turkish, Arabic and Urdu too.